mdbergmann/cl-gserver/README.md

 - EventStream: all Actors and Agents are connected to an EventStream and can subscribe to messages or publish messages.
 This is similar to an event-bus.
 - Tasks: a simple API for concurrency.

-### Changes from Sento 2

-No new features actually.
-But many cleanups, obstacles removed, and hopefully a more consistent way of doing things.
-There are many API changes so it varants a major version update.
-One of the big obstacles, the `cons` return was removed.
-This was still a relict from early versions where things were more leaned on the Erlang GenServer way of doing things.
-But Common Lisp is not Erlang VM.
-The changes should allow adding more features in the future, like remoting support.
-But this is not easy, in partucular to make it secure.

 ### Intro

 (Please also checkout the API [documentation](https://mdbergmann.github.io/cl-gserver/index.html) for further information)